-The headlights have halogen double-filament lamps AKG12-60+55.
-60 W thread - high beam, 55 W thread - low beam.
+The headlights have halogen dual-filament lamps AKG12-60+55.
+60 W filament - high beam, 55 W filament - low beam.

 Attention!
-When installing a halogen lamp in a headlight, do not touch the bulb with your fingers to avoid reducing the luminous flux or destroying the bulb during operation.
+When installing a halogen lamp in a headlight, do not touch the bulb with your fingers to avoid a decrease in the luminous flux or destruction of the bulb during operation.

-To adjust the headlights:
+To adjust the headlights, do the following:

 When switching to the "High beam" or "Parking lights on" modes, the rear fog lights go out.